fivetran/fivetran_sdk/development-guide.md

 ## General Tips, Conventions, Guidelines

 - Don't push anything other than source data to the destination.
 State will be saved to production DB.
-- Initial sync/resync of a table should truncate it to set all existing rows in destination as `deleted`.
-Otherwise rows that no longer exist in the source will not update rows in the destination and destination rows might show incorrect `deleted` status.
-- Per table state info (for resyncs)
-- Logo size, proportions?
 - Don't forget to handle new schemas/tables/columns per the information and user choices in `UpdateRequest#selection`

 ## Security